The best things to do in Reus, Spain

 Built between 1901-1907, Casa Navàs is one of the best examples of the Modernist architectural style.
 The merchant Joaquim Navàs lived here with his wife on the upper floors, and on the first floor was the family department store until 2018, which now serves as an event location after a change of ownership.
 The upper floors are still equipped with original furniture.
 You can visit Casa Navàs on a guided tour.

 Personally, I love the playful style of Modernism, but at the same time the vibe of an era in which so much has changed in the whole world in terms of culture and society.
-In Barcelona, I was always quite taken by the rich detail of houses like Casa Milà, for example, and I don’t know anyone who isn’t fascinated by the architecture there.
+In Barcelona, I was always very taken by the amazing details in buildings such as Casa Milà and I don’t know anyone who isn’t fascinated by the architecture there.
 At Casa Navàs, however, my jaw dropped by excitement.
 The dedication with which the whole house was designed can simply be felt in every room.

 Just for the Casa Navás a trip to Reus is worth it!
 In the stairwell already, you will realize that you are entering a very special house.
 My tip: Ask for a tour with Ben – his love for the house is absolutely contagious and he’s a natural as a museum guide!
 Once I got my dropped jaw back in check, I couldn’t get out of laughing because the tour with him was so entertaining.